amandeepmittal/gatsby-starter-ceevee/README.md

 # gatsby-starter-ceevee

+## ⚠️ Currently not actively maintained

+Hey!
+I created this project when I was dipping my toes into the world of web development.
+A lot has happened since then.
+Currently, this project is not actively maintained so I am going to archive it.
+Feel free to fork or take over it if you still want to maintain it.
+Although, I think the web dev world has come a long way since then especially for personal blogs and portfolio sites. ✌️

+---

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

 🚀 Gatsby Starter - CeeVee | Design by Styleshout | Developed in React ⚛️ by Aman Mittal